eunyhwang/Face_Recognition/README.md

 # Face_Recognition
-This repository for the course Face Recognition at Osnabrueck Unviersity WS 2020/2021.
+This repository for the course Face Recognition WS 2020/2021 at Osnabrueck Unviersity.
 Implemented Facial Attribute Estimation models.